Aishwarya-Sarkar/Analysing-and-Forecasting-India-s-AQI/README.md

 * Finding the most polluted cities in recent years and analysing the levels of pollutants here
 * Understanding the impact of COVID-19 induced lockdowns on Air Quality in some of the major cities : analysing which cities underwent the most drastic improvement in Air Quality and which cities showed a spike in AQI levels inspite of a stringent lockdown

+We'll also be performing time series forecasting with SARIMA.